open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 and open the development webserver (e.g. at `http://localhost:1234`) to see if your code works.

-There will be no output of traces yet, for this we need to add an exporter
+There will be no output of traces yet, for this we need to add an exporter.

 ### Creating an Exporter